stleerh/blog/providing_insight.md

 With the OCP 4.10 release, Network Observability is introduced in Developer Preview mode.

-Developer Previews provide a preview of something that we at Red Hat are working on, but is not ready for prime time.
+Developer Previews provide early access to something that we at Red Hat are working on, but is not ready for prime time.
 The Network Observability feature provides the ability to export, collect, enrich, and store NetFlow data as a new telemetry data source.
 There is also a frontend that integrates with